Grace Jones: Bloodlight and Bami

 Fiennes draws upon a decade’s worth of material she amassed following Jones, so the range of coverage and snippets of Jones’s life is impressive.
 By consequence, however, the quality suffers with older and grainier digital footage contrasting garishly with the more cinematic concert scenes.

 Fiennes cuts the picture très chic by eschewing music doc convention of talking heads and greatest hits montages.
-The director barely makes an effort to explain Jones’s body of work in terms of music, movies, or modelling.
+The director barely makes an effort to explain Jones’s body of work in terms of music, movies, or modelling and the film is better for it.
 The only album covers one sees are cradled by autograph-seeking fans.
 There isn’t any footage from Conan the Barbarian or A View to a Kill, nor any glamour shots from the archive.
+Instead, we experience her energy, power, and vitality.
 Fiennes doesn’t try to put the icon into a box, but instead offers enough material to provide a sense of what Jones is like as both a person and a performer.
 Bloodlight and Bami is not a portrait of Grace Jones but an impression of the iconic diva.
+It’s an enigmatic thrill.